As live in care grows in popularity it becomes increasingly of interest to people needing care.

 This is understandably something most people look for when considering care.
 Few people want to access residential care, and many do so as a last resort.

 Naturally most of us want to remain in our own home for as long as possible, especially if we live with family or a spouse.
-Live in care ensures that couples don’t need to split up, and the person needing care can remain close to the familiar surroundings they know and love.
+Given that residential care homes for couples are sometimes difficult to secure, live in care ensures that couples don’t need to split up, and the person needing care can remain close to the familiar surroundings they know and love.

 This could also mean being near to family and friends.